 Origin employs financial and non-financial Key Performance Indicators ('KPIs') which benchmark progress towards our strategic priorities.
 KPIs are reviewed and monitored on a regular basis and are amended to better reflect the Group's key performance measures when required.

 Key: Strategic Priorities and Strategic Enablers

 STRATEGIC PRIORITIES

-- Building and maintaining customer-centric, market-leading business models - Transitioning our product and services portfolio - Accelerating our participation in amenity, environmental and ecological markets
+Building and maintaining customer-centric, market-leading business models

+Accelerating our participation in amenity, environmental and ecological markets